Jack Straus once said, "If they had wanted you to hold onto money they would have made it with handles on."

 Although there is some question as to the exact sequence of events that led to Jack being left with only one chip, it is generally accepted that some variation of the story is true.

 Being the aggressive player that Straus was he often found himself moving in on players at the slightest sign of weakness.
-Not surprisingly, this lead to Straus being busted out of tournaments on a regular basis.
+Not surprisingly, this lead to Jack Strauss being busted out of live poker tournaments on a regular basis.

 During the 1982 Main Event, this was exactly what happened, except for one thing.
 As Jack got up to leave he noticed that there was one errant chip that had not made it into the middle with the rest of his stack.
 This is where there is some contention with the facts, since many believe it unlikely that Jack would be allowed to proceed.